Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 strongly believed that education was the only way to become financially independent.

-That mindset shaped both my grandmother and mother and where key to how also I was raised, and now raise my daughter.
-The fact that she lived another sixty years as a widow, was around when Women's suffrage was granted in the Netherlands in 1917, survived two world wars, also trigged my intereset in history.
-She died when I was just 8 years old, but I already understood who special she was
+That mindset shaped both my grandmother and mother and were also key to how I was raised, and now raise my daughter.
+The fact that she lived another sixty years as a widow, was around when Women's suffrage was granted in the Netherlands in 1917 and survived two world wars, also trigged my interest in history.
+She died when I was just 8 years old, but I already understood how special she was.

 ## Ellen Post
 The key figure in my education, the one who safed my from failing at school is